Infrared heater: Far infrared

-This heating technology is used in some expensive infrared saunas.
-It is also found in energy efficient space heaters.
+Far infrared is sometimes used for heat generation in saunas and energy efficient space heaters.
 They are usually fairly big flat panels that are placed on walls, ceilings or integrated in floors.
 These heaters emit long wave infrared radiation using low watt density ceramic emitters based on carbon fibre technology.
 More efficient designs use carbon crystals, a combination of carbon fibre, integrated with nanotechnology, transforming carbon into nanometer form.
-Because the heating elements are at a relatively low temperature, far-infrared heaters do not give emissions and smell from dust, dirt, formaldehyde, toxic fumes from paint-coating, etc. This has made this type of space heating very popular among people with severe allergies and multiple chemical sensitivity in Europe.
+Because the heating elements are at a relatively low temperature, far infrared heaters do not give emissions and smell from dust, dirt, formaldehyde, toxic fumes from paint-coating, etc. This has made this type of space heating very popular among people with severe allergies and multiple chemical sensitivity in Europe.
 Because far infrared technology does not heat the air of the room directly, it is important to maximize the exposure of available surfaces which then re-emit the warmth to provide an even all round ambient warmth.
 This is known as radiant heating.